Human resource management: In popular media

 Several popular media productions have depicted human resource management in operation.
-On the U.S. television series of The Office, HR representative Toby Flenderson is sometimes portrayed as a nag because he constantly reminds coworkers of company policies and government regulations.
+The U.S. television series The Office, HR representative Toby Flenderson is sometimes portrayed as a nag because he constantly reminds coworkers of company policies and government regulations.

 Long-running American comic strip Dilbert frequently portrays sadistic HR policies through the character Catbert, the "evil director of human resources".
 An HR manager is the title character in the 2010 Israeli film The Human Resources Manager, while an HR intern is the protagonist in 1999 French film Ressources humaines.
 The main character in the BBC sitcom dinnerladies, Philippa, is an HR manager.
 The protagonist of the Mexican telenovela Mañana es para siempre is a director of human resources.
 Up In the Air is centered on corporate "downsizer" Ryan Bingham (George Clooney) and his travels.
-As the film progresses, HR is portrayed as a data-driven function that deals with people as metrics, which can lead to absurd outcomes for real people.
+As the film progresses, HR is portrayed as a data-driven function that deals with people as human resource metrics, which can lead to absurd outcomes for real people.

 Practice

 Business function

-Dave Ulrich lists the function of HR as:
+Dave Ulrich lists the function of human resources as: